michalkordyzon/michalkordyzon.github.io/README.md

 ## I am a data scientist working @IBM

 ## genAI related projects
-Starting in end of 2022 the ear of genAI started, this technology  spread rapidly and new breakthroughs appeared almost weekly.
+Starting in end of 2022 the era of genAI started.
 Since then, I've been working mainly on genAI projects using open-source and proprietary watsonx.ai (IBM’s platform for LLMs).
 These projects focused on RAG applications, automated report generation (from both tabular data and documents), and “intelligent” search.

-2025 is shaping up to be the year of AI agents.
-For me it's importnat.
-Not only because of their business value, but also as a personal milestone.
-I’ve been fascinated by agentic AI since 2017, giving public talks and joining early projects, though I still viewed it as a distant future.
-One example I often used to trigger semi-futuristic, semi-technical discussions was an IBM Research project where an AI agent played Pac-Man.
-The special thing was that AI agent played 'ethically' and avoided 'killing' ghosts (the reward function in reinfocement learning).
+2025 is the year AI agents.
+For me it's important also for personal reasons.
+I’ve been fascinated by agentic AI since 2017.
+As an example I had a session about Reinforcement Learning Agents in 2020 on Think Warsaw where I was discussing with IBM Research guest the ethicacl agent created by IBM (the agent playing Pacman 'ethically', and avoided 'killing' ghosts :) :) :) .
 Here is the link: [ethical Pacman](https://www.fastcompany.com/90255740/ibm-explores-the-intersection-of-ai-ethics-and-pac-man).

 ## ML related projects